People-first language: Criticism

-In deaf culture, person-first language has long been rejected.
-Instead, deaf culture uses deaf-first language since being culturally deaf is a source of positive identity and pride.
+In Deaf culture, person-first language has long been rejected.
+Instead, Deaf culture uses Deaf-first language since being culturally Deaf is a source of positive identity and pride.
 Correct terms to use for this group would be "Deaf person" or "hard of hearing person".
-The phrase "hearing impaired" is not acceptable to most Deaf or hard of hearing people because it emphasizes what they cannot do.
+The phrase "hearing impaired" is not acceptable to most deaf or hard of hearing people because it emphasizes what they cannot do.

-Autism activist Jim Sinclair rejects person-first language, on the grounds that saying "person with autism" suggests that autism can be separated from the person.
-Identity-first language is preferred by many autistic people and organizations run by them.
-Some advocacy groups and organizations such as Autism Speaks, The Arc and Disability Is Natural support using people-first language.
-Others including the Autistic Self Advocacy Network do not, saying: